 The Company leases office space with an original lease term of twelve months and does not have a right-of-use asset or lease liability recorded.
 The Company's policy is not to record leases with an original term of twelve months or less on the consolidated balance sheets.
 The Company recognizes lease expense for this short-term lease on a straight-line basis over the term of the lease.
 The lease is accounted for under ASC 842, Leases, and has been classified as an operating lease.
-Rent expense recognized for the three months ended March 31, 2024 and 2023 was \$30,000 and \$65,000, respectively.
+Rent expense recognized was \$30,000 and \$154,000 for the three months ended June 30, 2024 and 2023, respectively, and \$60,000 and \$219,000 for the six months ended June 30, 2024 and 2023, respectively.